 “There are students who put enormous time and effort into organizing things or working with different organizations,” says Shelly.
 “They do that just because it’s the right thing to do for them.
 We thought it would be good to have an award that rewards a certain level of academic excellence but also that kind of commitment.”

-To be eligible, students need to be registered with UVolunteer, the partnership between the U of L and Volunteer Lethbridge.Through UVolunteer, students can document their volunteer hours and create a volunteer transcript.
+To be eligible, students need to register with UVolunteer, a partnership between ULethbridge and Volunteer Lethbridge.Through UVolunteer, students can document their volunteer hours and create a volunteer transcript.
 In addition to being registered with UVolunteer, applicants will also need to submit an essay about volunteerism and its connections to liberal education, and the impact volunteering has had on their lives.

 From the start of the semester in September 2018 until the end of February 2019, UVolunteer had more than 300 new student registrations and those students contributed nearly 2,200 hours of their time.
 Their contributions were worth more than $50,000 to the local economy.